naomitague/tbm-RHESSys-Obs/ParameterorState/Derived/saturated_hydraulic_conductivity.md

  - Pedotransfer functions estimate K_s based on texture, bulk density, and organic matter content.

-# Conceptual model of parameter variation or controls on the parameter  (for physical parameters only)
+# Conceptual model of parameter variation   (for physical parameters only)

 ```
 # Summary